 The development of the Curriculum was a School Improvement Focus for 2017/18.
 Our brand new Curriculum Maps are located below by year group.

-Over the past three years we have introduced an ‘integrated learning’ approach which is now embedded in Key Stage 1, and following a successful trial in Y5 last year are rolling this approach into Y3 and Y4.
+- The introduction of ‘Integrated Learning’ approach which is now embedded in Key Stage 1, and following a successful trial in Y5 last year we are rolling this approach into Y3 and Y4.
 This is what makes Primrose Hill different to most other primary schools.
 The integrated curriculum means that children have more input into the learning they experience and there are better links between subject areas.

 In the EYFS we follow the ‘Early Years Foundation Stage Curriculum’ document.
 The children’s learning experiences are planned to enable them to develop and achieve in the early learning areas through play and investigative learning experiences.
 The EYFS curriculum is planned for the inside and outside classrooms and equal importance is given to learning in both areas.
 The curriculum is planned in a cross-curricular way to enable all aspects of the children’s development.

-An Integrated Learning Approach – How We Work
+An Integrated Learning Approach – How We Work in Key Stage 1

 At Primrose Hill, we are committed to ensuring that children have access to a broad and balanced curriculum.
-We give a high priority to their development and achievement in the Foundation Subjects and the arts.
-It is intended that children will have daily experiences of learning through an integrated curriculum.
+We give a high priority to their development and achievement in the Foundation Subjects and the Arts.
+It is intended that children will have daily experiences of learning through an Integrated Curriculum.
 At Primrose Hill the curriculum has been designed to enable teachers and children to develop links between different areas of the curriculum.
-We have developed our integrated curriculum through a topic based approach intended to build upon children’s interests and stimulate a love of learning.
+We have developed our Integrated Curriculum through a topic based approach intended to build upon children’s interests and stimulate a love of learning.

 The way we teach in Key Stage 1 has gathered lots of interests from other Camden and London Schools.
 In the work Robin does as National Leader of Education, we have supported other schools in implementing this approach.